Cheddar Gorge walk

 Cheddar Gorge plays host to a varied community of specialised plants and wildlife, many of which you’ll get the chance to spot on this exhilarating circular walk.

-Take the stony track (Cufic Lane) diagonally opposite the National Trust information Centre/Café Gorge in the lower Gorge area; the gatepost has markings for the Cheddar Gorge walk.
+Take the stony road (Cufic Lane) diagonally opposite the National Trust information centre in the lower Gorge area; the gatepost has markings for the Cheddar Gorge walk.

 Cheddar Gorge is a great, deep fissure cutting through the Mendip Hills which would have begun forming about one million years ago during the last Ice Age.
 At the end of the last Ice Age, water from melting glaciers formed a river, which over time started to carve into the limestone rock creating the steep cliffs you see today.
 The Cheddar Yeo River gradually made its way underground, creating the famous Cheddar caves.

 Turn right at the first finger post to join the permissive path leading up through the woods for between 15 and 20 minutes.
 This ascent is on a stony path with steps in places which can be muddy when wet.
 Half way up note the large cave off to your left.
-If very wet a slightly better alternative is to continue past the first finger post, up the track and follow the footpath behind Cufic cottage and then immediately right to follow a parallel path up through the woods (marked on the map with a dashed line ).
-When you reach the top of the ascent go through the gate and join a wide grassy path leading diagonally upwards (the alternative route joins slightly to the left at this point).
+If very wet a slightly better alternative is to continue past the first finger post, up the road and follow the footpath behind Cufic Cottage and then immediately right to follow a parallel path up through the woods (marked on the map with a dashed line ).
+When you reach the top of the ascent go through the gate and join a wide grassy path leading diagonally across the field towards the stone wall at the top of the cliffs (the alternative route joins slightly to the left at this point).
 Keep the stone wall to your right as you ascend, you will see some wooden marker posts en-route.
 This was the site of many of the cliff scenes from the film “Jack the Giant Slayer”.

 Peregrine falcons are just one of the birds that call the cliffs home which, if you're lucky, you may be able to spot overhead.
 Buzzards, ravens and jackdaws also nest in the gorge.